StormSurgeLive/asgs/ASGS_setup.md

-# ASGS : Messaging Setup
+# ASGS : Setup/Getting Started
 This is the RENCI fork of the ASGS code, for instrumenting ASGS with RabbitMQ messaging and porting to Penguin On Demand.
 This also documents the process of configuring ASGS for a test run using the ec95d grid with NAM forcing.
 The target platform (TP) is a large commercial HPC cluster called Penguin On Demand (POD), which uses the OpenPBS job scueduler.
 Configuration details that are specific to the POD platform will be marked in *__bold/italics__* and you should substitute the appropriate information for your TP.

 ## A few preliminary notes:
 * Make your life easier by using padcirc, and not padcswan to get started.
 The wave model only complicates things.